franklesniak/retropie-setup/README.md

 **Note:** If you are trying to set up RetroPie on a Ubuntu or Ubuntu Server system, please see [this guide](https://github.com/franklesniak/RetroPie-Setup-Ubuntu/tree/Support-Ubuntu-22dot04).

-### Supported "Technician Computer" Operating Systems
+### Supported "Technician's Computer" Operating Systems

-The "technician computer" is a computer different than the one that will be used to run emulation software.
+The "technician's computer" is a computer different than the one that will be used to run emulation software.
 It is used to bootstrap the overall setup process and it is where some configuration activities are performed.

 - Windows 11

-**Note:** Other technician computer operating systems will certainly work; however, this guide is not written for them.
+**Note:** Other technician's computer operating systems will certainly work; however, this guide is not written for them.

 ### Supported Locales